 Although they are not as comprehensive as those of rheumatoid arthritis which affects the body’s organs, osteoarthritis can have severe long-term effects.
 Potential long-term complications include deformities, limited mobility or loss of mobility, all of which is caused by loss of cartilage in the joints.

 Symptoms include pain, discomfort and stiffness which may affect the patient’s ability to move, walk or drive.
 Depending on the severity of their symptoms, some patients may need to use canes, walkers or wheelchairs.
 Health risks include higher risk of obesity, diabetes and heart disease, as well as a high risk of falls.

 It is impossible to stop the progression of osteoarthritis, but it is possible to slow it down.
 Adopting healthier lifestyle choices is one way to manage the condition and its symptoms better and keep it under control.

 The end-stage of osteoarthritis is a total destruction of cartilage between two bones which leads to loss of joint function.

 For most patients with osteoarthritis, joint replacement surgery is the last resort.
 This leaves medications such as pain relievers, NSAIDs and corticosteroids, the conventional method to keep the symptoms of OA under control.
 But for some patients, this will not suffice.

-Those patients who want a more effective method to restore their mobility and quality of life are now shifting their focus to regenerative medicine procedures.
+Those patients who want a more effective method to restore their mobility and quality of life are now shifting their focus to Integrative Treatment procedures.
 These procedures rely on the body’s naturally occurring substances such as hyaluronic acid and platelet-rich plasma.
-PRP is currently the most widely performed procedure in the most advanced regenerative medicine centers when it comes to helping patients manage osteoarthritis.
+PRP is currently the most widely performed procedure in the most advanced treatment centers when it comes to helping patients manage osteoarthritis.
 PRP is also known to help patients with spinal disc herniation.